spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/installation-setup.md

 ];
 ```

-By default medialibrary will store it's files on Laravel's `public` disk.
+By default medialibrary will store its files on Laravel's `public` disk.
 If you want a dedicated disk you should add a disk to `config/filesystems.php`.
 This would be a typical configuration:

 ```php
     ...